xxx/lpc-rs/doc/efun/this_player.md

 `object this_player()`

-Returns the object that entered the command that started the current execution chain.
+Returns the object whose command started the current execution chain.
 This might be a NPC or an interactive player.

 ### See Also

-`set_this_player()`
+`set_this_player`